-As a systemic psychotherapist, I work with individuals, couples, and families to help them gain a deeper understanding of their emotions, relationships, and life experiences, with the aim of supporting meaningful and sustainable change.
-Together, we explore the difficulties you may be facing while also recognising the strengths, resilience, and resources you already possess.
+As a systemic psychotherapist, I support individuals, couples, and families to better understand their emotions, relationships, and experiences in order to create meaningful and lasting change.
+My work involves exploring the challenges people may be facing while also helping them recognise their existing strengths, resilience, and capacity for growth.
 Alongside reflective therapeutic conversations, I also provide practical support to help you move towards the changes you would like to see in your life.

-My practice is informed by an appreciation of culture, identity, and diversity and I aim to create a therapeutic space where every aspect of your identity feels acknowledged, respected, and welcome.
-I can support individuals navigating issues related to identity, belonging, and the impact of intergenerational experiences.
+My practice is informed by an appreciation of culture, identity, and diversity and I aim to create a therapeutic space where every aspect of your identity feels respected and welcome.
+We can explore issues related to identity, belonging, and the impact of intergenerational experiences.

-If you are considering therapy with me, I offer a complimentary telephone consultation for us to discuss how I may be able to support you.
+If you are considering therapy with me, we can speak on the telephone about how I may be able to support you and there is no charge for this.
 This also gives you a chance to get a sense of me and my approach before deciding whether to begin therapy together.

 I’m Helen Wczasek, a Systemic and Family Psychotherapist working with couples and families from a range of backgrounds and needs.